ummels/ccicons/README.markdown

 Installation
 ------------

-Building the TeX font metrics requires afm2tfm.
 To install the fonts, the accompanying LaTeX package and the documentation in your home texmf tree, run:

     make install